raganw/cassandra-lunch-and-learn/README.md

 $ ./service stop
 ```

+## `nodetool` and `cqlsh`
+Wrapper scripts that properly set hosts are provided in this directory.
+Run them with `./nodetool`, `./cqlsh`, etc...

+Alternatively, you could set the current directory in your execution path.
+`export PATH=".:$PATH"`

 ### Logs
 This instance of cassandra will put its logs under `./cassandra/logs`.
 It will
 be helpful and insightful to have a terminal open tailing this log: